 - a history of bacterial or viral infections

 Symptoms of AIH range from mild to severe.
-In the early stages, you may have no symptoms, but in later stages, symptoms can appear suddenly.
-They may also slowly develop over time.
+In the early stages, you may have no symptoms (asymptomatic).
+Symptoms may come on slowly as your liver becomes scarred, and sometimes can present suddenly in later stages.

 - joint pain

-AIH can be easily confused with other illnesses.
-Symptoms are very similar to those of viral hepatitis.
-To make a proper diagnosis, blood testing is required to:
+AIH can be confused with other illnesses.
+Its symptoms are very similar to those of viral hepatitis.
+To make a proper diagnosis, blood testing is required.